EYBlockchain/starlight/WRITEUP.md

 #### Identification of whole/partitioned with (un)known

 The new decorators introduced here are `known` and `unknown`.
-While we wanted the compiler's `zsol` code to be as close to normal Solidity as possible, we needed a way for the dev to tell the transpiler whether the state should be whole or partitioned.
+While we wanted the compiler's `zol` code to be as close to normal Solidity as possible, we needed a way for the dev to tell the transpiler whether the state should be whole or partitioned.

 Consider this example:
 ```solidity